Matthew 2: 1-12

 “‘But you, Bethlehem, in the land of Judah, are by no means least among the rulers of Judah; for out of you will come a ruler who will shepherd my people Israel.’
 Then Herod called the Magi secretly and found out from them the exact time the star had appeared.
 He sent them to Bethlehem and said, “Go and search carefully for the child.
 As soon as you find him, report to me, so that I too may go and worship him.”

 After they had heard the king, they went on their way, and the star they had seen when it rose went ahead of them until it stopped over the place where the child was.
 When they saw the star, they were overjoyed.
 On coming to the house, they saw the child with his mother Mary, and they bowed down and worshiped him.
 Then they opened their treasures and presented him with gifts of gold, frankincense and myrrh.
 And having been warned in a dream not to go back to Herod, they returned to their country by another route.

-This image is from one of the Christmas cards I designed for WEBA, showing three camels bearing their Magi and leading a lantern parade as part of the Christmas Festival in Calne, Wiltshire.
-Like the original Magi, the camels are far from their natural habitat.
-They don’t belong in Wiltshire, and although you can’t see this on the picture, it’s been raining all day.
+This passage reminds me of one of the Christmas cards I designed for WEBA some time ago, showing three camels bearing their Magi and leading a lantern parade as part of the Christmas Festival in Calne, Wiltshire.
+Like the original Magi, the camels were far from their natural habitat.
+They don’t belong in Wiltshire, and although you couldn’t see this on the picture, it had been raining all day.